OctoPrint/plugins.octoprint.org/_plugins/z_probe_offset.md

 id: z_probe_offset
 title: Z Probe Offset Control
-description: Control the z probe offset on marlin based printers.
+description: "Control the z probe offset on marlin based printers.
 Warning: this plugin is on its early stage of developpement.
 Use with caution and please report any issues on the git repository.
-Improvement suggestions are welcome as well.
+Improvement suggestions are welcome as well."
 author: razer
 license: AGPLv3

 date: 2020-06-14

 homepage: https://framagit.org/razer/octoprint_z_probe_offset